bvibber/ogv.js/readme.md

 Currently the video and audio codecs run on the UI thread.

-WebWorkers may be used to background the decoder as a subprocess, sending video frames and audio data back to the parent web page for output.
+In principle WebWorkers could be used to background the decoder as a subprocess, sending video frames and audio data back to the parent web page for output.
 This should be supported by all target and test browsers.

-However there will be communication overhead that may make this not worth it; in particular on Internet Explorer 10/11 transferring ownership of ArrayBuffers across threads is not possible, so this will require extra data copies (extraction from heap, copy across boundary, insertion to heap).
+However there would be communication overhead that may make this not worth it; in particular on Internet Explorer 10/11 transferring ownership of ArrayBuffers across threads is not possible, so this will require extra data copies (extraction from heap, copy across boundary, insertion to heap).

 See [Threading notes on the wiki](https://github.com/brion/ogv.js/wiki/Threading) for thoughts on how work could be broken over a couple of threads.